aaronjcolclough/ISTA322/Homework/C# CH 17 HW.md

 1. **What is a type parameter?**

+Type parameters are a way to specify the types of objects on which their method operates.

 2. **What does a type parameter do?**

-Type parameters specify the types of objects on which they operate.
+Acts as a place holder for a real type at compile time.

 3. **How many type parameters can a generic class have?**